ExpHP/lammps-sys/doc/building-from-source.md

 # Automatically building LAMMPS from source

 Under the default settings, if a system library cannot be found, `lammps-sys` will automatically build LAMMPS from source.
-The default settings hopefully work out-of-the-box on most systems, though it might not be super fast.
+This makes use of the CMake configuration files which were only recently added to the lammps source tree.
 You can configure the build if necessary to enable features like OpenMP.
-Be sure to try this using the environment variables and `--features` that you plan to enable in your own project.

 ## How-to

 ### Enabling OpenMP

-Enabling OpenMP will require you to supply your own Makefile.

-* If you are not familiar with the process of building LAMMPS, clone [the lammps source] and follow their instructions to learn how to compile an executable.
-* Compile a LAMMPS executable with OpenMP support.
-You won't be *using* any of these build artefacts, but bear with me; the mere act of compiling will require you to browse around their prepackaged makefiles and (very likely) make one of your own.
-  * `OPTIONS/Makefile.omp` is a good starting point.
-Because MPI support in `lammps-sys` is hazy, I suggest borrowing the `MPI_` lines from `Makefile.serial` to link in the STUBS library.
-  * You will know you have succeeded when the lammps binary accepts the command `"package omp 0"` and does not emit any warnings or errors.
-* Save your working makefile somewhere special, and set an absolute path to it in the environment variable `RUST_LAMMPS_MAKEFILE`.

-#### Supplying `-fopenmp` at linking
+If I'm reading the CMakeLists.txt file correctly... enabling `package-user-omp` should be enough to ensure that LAMMPS gets built with OpenMP.
+The trouble is what happens on the rust side of things, *after* LAMMPS is built.

 If you get errors during the linking stage about undefined symbols from `omp_`, you may try adding the following to your `~/.cargo/config` (or to a `.cargo/config` in your own crate's directory):